Updated stats and fund size Jan 2021

 The proposed development will be located beside the existing Rathsherry substation with access via the wind farm main entrance.
 The fenced compound will comprise a transformer and seven container units - similar in size and appearance to shipping containers.

-We are at an early stage of development and will ensure residents are kept updated and informed on the planning process before any construction work takes place on site.
+We are at an early stage of development and will ensure residents are kept updated and informed before any construction work takes place on site.